Trump blasts retired Navy SEAL, suggesting he should've caught bin Laden sooner

 "Hillary Clinton fan," Trump told Wallace Sunday when confronted with the retired admiral's criticism.
 "Excuse me, Hillary Clinton fan."

-"OK, he’s a Hilary Clinton backer and an Obama-backer," Trump added before Wallace said McRaven was a Navy SEAL for nearly four decades.
+"OK, he’s a Hillary Clinton backer and an Obama backer," Trump added before Wallace said McRaven had been a Navy SEAL for nearly four decades.

 "Living in Pakistan, beautifully in Pakistan in what I guess they considered a nice mansion, I don’t know, I’ve seen nicer," he continued.
 "But living in Pakistan right next to the military academy, everybody in Pakistan knew he was there.
 And we give Pakistan $1.3 billion a year and they don’t tell him, they don’t tell him ... for years."